 Whatever option you choose, try to come up with content or ideas that can help your product go viral.
 For example, make users share their participation on their social media, or come up with a good TikTok challenge.
 Be creative in your messages to make sure people don’t see it as spam and offer extra points for bringing in friends.

-Or in other words, get your SEO on point.
-Having a well positioned website on search engines gives you a steady “base” of traffic to show off your new product to, which is much easier than starting from square one.
+In other words, your SEO needs to be on point.
+Having a well positioned website on search engines gives you a steady “base” of traffic to show off your new product which is much easier than starting from square one.

 Keywords.
 Don’t think about what you would call your product or how you would describe it, but rather how a new user would search for it.